 And... that's all.
 We're pretty basic.

-For all inquiries, questions, comments, or to request a copy of your data, please contact us via email (email@example.com).
+For all inquiries, questions, comments, request a copy of your data, or to request your data be deleted, please contact us via email (email@example.com).

 This website was built using Google Sites (https://sites.google.com/) and implements basic analytic data provided by Google Analytics (https://analytics.google.com/).
 We really don't pay any attention to that data, but sometimes it's nice to know how much traffic we're getting.